Jimbolia: Modern period

-Jimbolia disputed by Romania and Serbia
+Disputed by Romania and Serbia

 World War I radically changed the configuration of the area within which Jimbolia played a central role.
 From an important town in the economy of Banat, it becomes a border town.
 After the withdrawal of the Serbs from Timișoara and the unification of Banat with Romania, Jimbolia remained in the provisional borders of Serbia.
 At the Paris Peace Conference, Prime Minister Ion I.C.
 Brătianu demanded the recognition of the borders of a Romania that included the whole of Banat, with the border on the lower Tisa until its discharge into the Danube and then the course of the Danube.
 However, the conference decided on the demarcation line that has been maintained until today, except for a rectification that took place in 1923.
 On 24 November 1923, Romania and Serbia concluded a protocol for a territorial exchange in Belgrade.
 Romania undertook to cede the communes of Pardanj, Modoš, Šurjan, Crivobara and Veliki Gaj, while Serbia ceded to Romania Beba Veche, Cherestur, Ciorda, Iam and the town of Jimbolia.
 The latter officially became part of Romania only in 1924.